-The challenge set forth in Ref.
-[21] and elaborated in Refs.
-[22] is physically appropriate and timely given the development of our understanding of the Casimir effect.
+The challenge set forth by Graham et al. is physically appropriate and timely given the development of our understanding of the Casimir effect.
 Certainly those authors are justified in objecting to the loose use of the term "renormalization" in connection with various dubious processes for removing divergences in boundary-value Casimir problems.
 However, it is important to separate the wheat from the chaff.
-The Casimir force between parallel plates, the self-stress (or the force per unit area) on a perfect (Dirichlet or Neumann) spherical or cylindrical [6] shell due to massless fields, the energy of fields confined to a curved manifold (a hypersphere or torus for example) [31-34] are examples where the Casimir energy is unambiguous and finite, except for exceptional numbers of spatial dimensions.
+The Casimir force between parallel plates, the self-stress (or the force per unit area) on a perfect (Dirichlet or Neumann) spherical or cylindrical shell due to massless fields, the energy of fields confined to a curved manifold (a hypersphere or torus for example) are examples where the Casimir energy is unambiguous and finite, except for exceptional numbers of spatial dimensions.
 Of course, these are special cases, and generically Casimir energies are infinite.
 This is true if fields bounded by a spherical shell have mass, if the shell has finite thickness, or if the speed of light inside and outside the shell has different values.
-The latter case is the interesting one of a dielectric ball, first considered in Ref.
-[15].
+The latter case is the interesting one of a dielectric ball.
 The stress or the energy in that case is quartically divergent.
-It was argued, very tentatively in Ref.
-[15], and more forcefully later [16], that the divergent terms could be reabsorbed into the definition of physical properties of the material medium, the mass density, surface tension, and the like.
-This "renormalization" was in the spirit of the first use of renormalization in physics [35, 36].
-Obviously, this was not a very convincing argument, and was not on a par with perturbative renormalization of a quantum field theory.
-However, fairly recently, the discovery by several groups [37-41] that the finite part of the Casimir energy for a dilute dielectric sphere was unique, and coincided with that obtained by a regulated (dimensionally continued) calculation of the van der Waals energy [42], did provide some evidence that the divergences could be removed unambiguously, and had the practical consequence of destroying the hope of explaining sonoluminescence on the basis of quantum vacuum energy [43].
+I argued, very tentatively in 1980, and others argued more forcefully later, that the divergent terms could be reabsorbed into the definition of physical properties of the material medium, the mass density, surface tension, and the like.
+This "renormalization" was in the spirit of the first use of renormalization in physics.
+Obviously, this was not an altogether convincing argument, but it was argued to be on a par with perturbative renormalization of a quantum field theory..
+However, fairly recently, the discovery by several groups that the finite part of the Casimir energy for a dilute dielectric sphere was unique, and coincided with that obtained by a regulated (dimensionally continued) calculation of the van der Waals energy, 27 did provide some evidence that the divergences could be removed unambiguously, and had the practical consequence of destroying the hope of explaining sonoluminescence on the basis of quantum vacuum energy.

 Obviously we are still at the early stages of understanding quantum field theory.
 The nature of divergences in vacuum energy calculations is still not understood.
-However, there are a few established peaks that rise above the murky clouds of ignorance, and we should not abandon them because the rest is obscure.
+However, there are a few established peaks that rise above the murky clouds of ignorance, and we should not abandon them lightly because the rest is obscure.